Caring For Your Furniture

 UV light

-Never expose your uncovered latex core to UV light - daylight or sunlight - as it increases the aging of your mattress dramatically.
+Never expose your uncovered latex core to UV light - daylight or sunlight - as it dramatically increases your mattress's aging.

 BED LINEN